marlonbje/portfolio_package/README.md

 #### function: manage_portfolio:
 - create your portfolio list
 - manage your portfolio list
-- **ticker-symbols** required for further use with portfolio_insider.ipynb, not full name
+- **ticker-symbols** required for further use with portfolio-insider.ipynb, not full name

 ## JupyterNotebook 2: _portfolio-insider.ipynb_